 The purpose of this club is to be inspired by art and make art to inspire others.
 The Art Club is a place for anyone with an interest or passion for art to connect, network, and socialize with others to share ideas relating to the art world.
 The Art Club will meet weekly and talk about an art topic each week.

-Join us the first and third Thursday each month at 12:30pm in J-7.
+Join us on the first and third Wednesdays each month at 3:30pm in the Library (N6-208).

 The Environmentally Concerned Organization of Students (ECOS) at Sierra College supports and promotes environmental advocacy, sustainability, stewardship and education.
 ECOStudents pursue local, state, national, and global issues that affect the environment, directly or indirectly.